IGITUGraz/L2L/doc/intro.rst

 ~~~~~~~~~~~~~~

-The progress of execution in the script shown in :doc:`ltl-bin` goes as follows:
+The progress of execution in the script shown in :doc:`l2l-bin` goes as follows:

 1. At the beginning, a *population* of *individuals*  is created by the `Optimizer` by calling the `Optimizee`'s
    :meth:`~.Optimizee.create_individual` method.
-2. The `Optimizer` then puts these *individuals* in its member variable :attr:`~ltl.optimizers.optimizer.Optimizer.eval_pop`
+2. The `Optimizer` then puts these *individuals* in its member variable :attr:`~l2l.optimizers.optimizer.Optimizer.eval_pop`
-   and calls its :meth:`~ltl.optimizers.optimizer.Optimizer._expand_trajectory` method.
+   and calls its :meth:`~l2l.optimizers.optimizer.Optimizer._expand_trajectory` method.
 This is the \*key\* step to
    starting and continuing the loop and should be done in all new `Optimizer` s added.

    .. _third-step:

 3. One `Optimizee` run for each *individual* (parameter) is created in
-   :attr:`~ltl.optimizers.optimizer.Optimizer.eval_pop` by calling the `Optimizee`'s
+   :attr:`~l2l.optimizers.optimizer.Optimizer.eval_pop` by calling the `Optimizee`'s
-   :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` method.
+   :meth:`~l2l.optimizees.optimizee.Optimizee.simulate` method.
 Each `Optimizee` run can happen in parallel across
    cores and even across nodes if enabled as described in :ref:`parallelization`.
-4. the `Optimizee`'s :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` method runs whatever simulation it has to run
+4. the `Optimizee`'s :meth:`~l2l.optimizees.optimizee.Optimizee.simulate` method runs whatever simulation it has to run
    with the given *individual* (parameter) and returns a Python :obj:`tuple` with one or more fitness values [#]_.
-5. Once the runs are done, `Optimizer`'s :meth:`~ltl.optimizers.optimizer.Optimizer.post_process` method is called
+5. Once the runs are done, `Optimizer`'s :meth:`~l2l.optimizers.optimizer.Optimizer.post_process` method is called
    with the list of *individuals* and their fitness values as returned by the `Optimizee`'s
-   :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` method.
+   :meth:`~l2l.optimizees.optimizee.Optimizee.simulate` method.
 The `Optimizer` can choose to do whatever it wants with
    the fitnesses, and use it to create a new set of *individuals* which it puts into its
-   :attr:`~ltl.optimizers.optimizer.Optimizer.eval_pop` attribute (after clearing it of the old *population*).
+   :attr:`~l2l.optimizers.optimizer.Optimizer.eval_pop` attribute (after clearing it of the old *population*).
 6. The loop continues from :ref:`3. <third-step>`